sajter/poker/README.md

 # Poker
-A free, open-source RedM script for poker vorp.
+A free, open-source RedM script for VORP poker.

-I am not responsible for the script, it is not my property.
-The script i converted from RSG to VORP, and the appearance has also been modified.
+I am not responsible for this script; it is not my property.
+I converted the script from RSG to VORP, and the appearance has also been modified.
-Any changes will be updated; if you add something, share it with others.
-Every new addition will be updated until we reach the ideal free poker script.
+Any changes will be updated; if you add something, please share it with others.
+Every new addition will be incorporated until we achieve the ideal free poker script.

-Please make the language change yourself, as I did it for my own.
+Please make the language changes yourself, as I did them for my own use.

 ## Dependencies
 -  Ox_lib